Golden apple

-The golden apple is an element that appears in various national and ethnic folk legends or fairy tales.
-Recurring themes depict a hero (for example Hercules or Făt-Frumos) retrieving the golden apples hidden or stolen by a monstrous antagonist.
+The golden apple is an element that appears in various legends that depict a hero (for example Hercules or Făt-Frumos) retrieving the golden apples hidden or stolen by an antagonist.
 Gold apples also appear on the Silver Branch of the Otherworld in Irish mythology.

 Greek mythology

 Golden apples appear in three Greek myths:

 Atalanta and Melanion

 A huntress named Atalanta who raced against a suitor named Melanion, also known as Hippomenes.
 Melanion used golden apples to distract Atalanta so that he could win the race.

 Though abandoned by her father as an infant, Atalanta became a skilled hunter and received acclaim for her role in the hunt for the Calydonian boar.
 Her father claimed her as his daughter and wished to marry her off.
 However, Atalanta was reluctant to marry due to a prophecy that marriage would be her downfall.
 Because of her beauty, she gained a number of suitors and finally agreed to marry, but under the condition that her suitor was obligated to beat her in a footrace.
 Competitors who failed to beat her would be put to death.
 As Atalanta could run extremely fast, all her suitors died.
 Realizing that Atalanta could not be defeated in a fair race, Melanion prayed to Aphrodite for help.
 The goddess gave him three golden apples and told him to drop them one at a time to distract Atalanta.
 Sure enough, she quit running long enough to retrieve each golden apple.
 It took all three apples and all of his speed, but Melanion finally succeeded, winning the race and Atalanta's hand.

 Eventually they had a son Parthenopaios, who was one of the Seven against Thebes.
 Their marriage ended in misfortune when they were transformed into lions (which the Greeks believed were unable to mate with their own species, only with leopards) for offending Zeus by having an affair in one of his shrines.